loborec/astro/README.md

 ### Julian date Algorithm (juliandate)
 The Julian date (JD) of any instant is the Julian day number for the preceding noon in Universal Time plus the fraction of the day since that instant.
 Julian dates are expressed as a Julian day number with a decimal fraction added

-Example converting date to UTC, and calculate juliandate:
+Example converting date to UTC, and calculating juliandate:

 ```php
     $date = new DateTime('2017-07-20T10:20:00 CEST');